 Fact: 2FA is not a newly-minted technology, but it has recently become the de-facto method of authentication in the digital age.
 In 2011, Google announced 2FA for heightening online security for its service.
 MSN and Yahoo followed suit.

-When you use Net Banking for a transaction, you are first asked to enter your username and password.
+When you use NetBanking for a transaction, you are first asked to enter your username and password.
 As a final confirmation, the bank sends you an OTP on your registered mobile number.
-This process has been mandated by the RBI, is divided into two levels of authentication:
+This process has been mandated by the RBI and is divided into two levels of authentication:

-What the user knows: In this step, users fill in their card /Net Banking details such as username and password.
+In this first step, users fill in their card / NetBanking details such as username and password.
 This helps the payment gateway recognize which bank the card belongs to.

-What the user (and only the user) has: This step is known as ‘Authorization‘ and is done through the OTP / PIN / CVV.
-The bank (and the payment gateway) can then confirm that the request for payment is initiated by the rightful user.
+This step is known as ‘authorization’ and is done via OTP / PIN / CVV.
+The bank (and the payment gateway) can then confirm that the payment request is initiated by the rightful user.

-By delving into our customer’s data and analysing patterns, we at Razopray can discern between a ‘normal’ and a ‘suspicious’ transaction with credible accuracy.
+By delving into our customer’s data and analysing patterns, we at Razorpay can discern between a ‘normal’ and a ‘suspicious’ transaction with credible accuracy.
 Apart from this, there is a lot that you as a customer can do to reduce the risk of fraud.